Lemonnycodes/Feedback-Management-System/README.md

 2. **Student Survey Form**: The survey form collects detailed feedback from prospective students, including personal information, interest in the university, likelihood of recommending the university, and feedback about the campus.

-3. **Data Handling**: Upon submission, the Angular application makes a RESTful call to the backend, which then uses JDBC or JPA to store the data in the Oracle database.
+3. **Data Handling**: Upon submission, the  application makes a RESTful call to the backend, which then uses JDBC or JPA to store the data in the Oracle database.

 4. **View Submissions**: Users can view all previous survey submissions through the "List All Surveys" link, which queries the database and displays the data.

-5. **Containerization**: The application is containerized using Docker and Docker Compose, with separate containers for the frontend Angular application and the backend Spring Boot application.
+5. **Containerization**: The application is containerized using Docker and Docker Compose, with separate containers for the frontend  application and the backend Spring Boot application.

 ## Front-End: React Application